roycehorta/IS215_AI_Helpdesk_Assistant_Degree_Programs/README.md

 - [ ] The **Upload TOR / Diploma** button accepts a file and returns recommendations
 - [ ] Submitting a support ticket creates a record (check DynamoDB)
 - [ ] The admin dashboard at `/admin` loads and displays tickets
-- [ ] Replying to a ticket from the admin panel sends an email (check SES logs)
+- [ ] Replying to a ticket from the admin panel sends an email (check Brevo logs)

 ---